Folk, Outsider & Self-Taught Art +

 On Thursday, August 12, 2021, Toomey & Co.
-Auctioneers will hold its inaugural Folk, Outsider & Self-Taught Art auction with an array of fascinating works on offer by artists with non-traditional backgrounds exhibiting a diverse range of styles from Chicago, the Midwest, and beyond.
-We already have some exciting consignments slated for the sale, including material by: David Butler, William Dawson, Howard Finster, Lee Godie, Chris Hipkiss, Mr. Imagination, Eddy Mumma, Judy Onofrio, Elijah Pierce, Jack Savitsky, Pauline Simon, Jimmy Lee Sudduth, Myrtice West, Willie White, Wesley Willis, and others.
+Auctioneers will hold its inaugural Folk, Outsider & Self-Taught Art + Americana auction with an array of fascinating works on offer by artists with non-traditional backgrounds exhibiting a diverse range of styles from Chicago, the Midwest, and beyond.
+We already have some exciting consignments slated for the sale, including material by: David Butler, William Dawson, Howard Finster, Lee Godie, Mr. Imagination, Eddy Mumma, Judy Onofrio, Elijah Pierce, Jack Savitsky, Pauline Simon, Charles Steffen, Jimmy Lee Sudduth, Myrtice West, Willie White, Wesley Willis, Snap Wyatt, and others.

 “What is Outsider Art?”

 That is the question I get asked most often once I tell people what kind of art I work with or what is my favorite kind of art.
 It is also the question that whole conferences are based on, as well as important art fairs in New York, Paris, and elsewhere.
 Recent books and magazine articles have claimed that Outsider Art has finally arrived in the mainstream, but that process has been underway for decades now.

 Growing up in Chicago, my mother owned an antique quilt and folk art gallery and my father was an obsessive collector and dealer.
 Later, I would operate my own art gallery, Aron Packer Projects, and show work by various Outsider artists for over 30 years.
 Yet even with my virtually lifelong experience in the field, it can still be somewhat difficult to describe Outsider Art and articulate how it overlaps with Folk Art and Self-Taught Art.